Install with Docker

 Resist the temptation to mount a volume and have the SQLite database stored on that volume: SQLite and Docker’s volume system don’t play well together.

-Before you can use Bugsink, you need to initialize the database schema and create an an initial user.
-This can be done by running the following commands (with the container running):
+Before you can use Bugsink, you need to create an an initial user.
+This can be done by running the following commands (and passing in the container ID and environment variables as needed):

 Accessing Bugsink